MicrosoftDocs/microsoft-365-docs/microsoft-365/lti/open-lms-plugin-configuration.md

 #### Install plugins

-1. Download the plugins, extract them, and upload to their corresponding folders. e.g. extract the OpenID Connect plugin (auth_oidc) to a folder called **oidc**, and upload to the **auth** folder of your Moodle document root.
+1. Download the plugins, extract them, and upload to their corresponding folders.
+For example, extract the OpenID Connect plugin (auth_oidc) to a folder called **oidc**, and upload to the **auth** folder of your Moodle document root.
 2. Sign in to your Moodle site as an administrator and select **Site administration**.
 3. Upon detection of new plugins to be installed, Moodle should redirect you to the install new plugins page.
-If this doesn't happen, in the **Site administration** page, select **Notifications** in the **General** tab, this should trigger the installation of the plugins.
+If this doesn't happen, in the **Site administration** page, select **Notifications** in the **General** tab as this should trigger the installation of the plugins.

     > [!IMPORTANT]
     >